 - Betahaus – Betahaus is a coworking venue that brings together entrepreneurs and creative types.
 Their modern designed space spans 2000 square meters, including six floors and five terraces.
 While Betahaus is exclusive and requires a membership, it’s possible to buy day passes to get work done and enjoy their cafe.
 It’s often a good place for entrepreneurs or digital nomads to meet.

-Tapas Bars & Restaurants
+Tapas Bars & Restaurants in Barcelona

 Barcelona tastes as good as it looks.
 Walking the small alleys of La Barceloneta, or the medieval roads in the Gothic Quarter, it’s hard not to be entranced by the smells of Mediterranean food floating in the air.
 Tapas, a small plate that comes with your beer, are a tradition in Spain, but the proximity of the sea seduces you with all sorts of delicious calamari and prawns.
 However, as Barcelona becomes more of an international mecca, you’ll find foreign restaurants offering both fusion and very classical versions of their own cuisines.
 The only way to discover all these flavors is to forget your diet and give it a try, because the Barcelona weather is perfect and, anyways, if you’re really watching your figure: you can always go out for a run on the beach to burn all those extra calories you’re consuming.